 - Some amphibians are poisonous.
 Poisonous amphibians release toxic chemicals through their skin to harm and scare away predators.

 We could… but it would be very long!
 There are over 8000 amphibian species.

-Amphibians fall into three categories:
+Broadly Amphibians fall into the following 4 categories:

 You may not know that the difference between a frog and a toad is that frogs have smooth skin, whereas toads have warty skin!

-Salamanders are a group of amphibians that share the characteristics of a long body, a tail and short limbs.
+Salamanders are a group that shares the characteristics of a long body, a tail, and short limbs.

 Caecilians are fascinating creatures that many people have never even heard of!
 They look like snakes or worms, have no legs, and live in rivers and streams, where they burrow into the riverbed.

 Remember: Frogs and toads, salamanders, and caecilians are groups of amphibians.
-Within these groups there are many different species.
+Within these groups, there are many different species.

 Amphibians vs Reptiles

-Because they look kind of similar, people are often confused about the difference between amphibians and reptiles.
-Let’s clear up the confusion…
+Because they look kind of similar, people are often confused about the difference between them.

-Reptiles are scaly creatures, with dry bodies, that live on land.
+- Reptiles are scaly creatures, with dry bodies, that live on land.

-As we’ve already learned, amphibians are very different to reptiles.
-They have smooth skin (no scales) and moist bodies.
-They live underwater and breathe through gills at one stage of their life, and live on land breathing through lungs at another stage.
-Amphibians lay eggs in water, not on land, and their eggs are soft, with no hard shell.
+- Amphibians live underwater and breathe through gills at one stage of their life, and live on land breathing through lungs at a later stage.

 One of the most common questions we get asked is whether turtles are reptiles or amphibians.

 It makes sense that there’s some confusion, as turtles do spend some of their time in water and some time out of water.

-turtles have scales and a shell, where amphibians don’t, and turtles lay eggs on land, not in water.
+turtles have scales and a shell, where frogs and toads don’t, and turtles lay eggs on land, not in water.